On this page, you will find information on COVID-19 and related Johns Hopkins Employer Health Programs (EHP) coverage.

-The Public Health Emergency (PHE) for COVID-19 has been renewed through April 16, 2022.
-All coverage, costs and benefits affected by the Public Health Emergency will continue as indicated on this webpage until the PHE ends.
+The public health emergency for COVID-19 has been renewed through October 13, 2022.
+All coverage, costs and benefits affected by the public health emergency will continue as indicated on this webpage until the emergency is no longer in effect.

 - Members can receive the vaccine from an in-network or out-of-network provider.

-You still need access to great health care, even if you don’t feel safe going to a provider’s office.
+Health care provider offices have procedures in place to protect against the spread of COVID-19.
+You also have access to great health care through telehealth services.
 EHP has expanded telemedicine benefits to offer members quick access to providers anytime, anywhere.

-- Telemedicine is covered; originating site can be patient’s home.
-Services for diagnosis, consultation and treatment provided through telemedicine must meet all requirements of face-to-face visits between a licensed health care provider and patient consistent with the provider’s scope of practice.
+- Telemedicine is covered; the “originating site” can be patient’s home.
+Services for diagnosis, consultation and treatment provided through telemedicine must meet all requirements of face-to-face visits between a licensed health care provider and patient, consistent with the provider’s scope of practice.

-- Additional covered telemedicine services includes preventative visits, additional behavioral health, and PT/OT/ST codes.
+- Additional covered telemedicine services includes preventive visits, additional behavioral health and PT/OT/ST codes

 - There is no restriction on place of service (POS) of rendered services.

-- Same authorization requirements apply for telemedicine as for face-to-face visits
+- The same authorization requirements apply for telemedicine as face-to-face visits

 - Telemedicine provided by out-of-network providers is covered and payable under member’s out-of-network benefits, if applicable.